 - Most Strikeouts (player vs player)

-As with any wager, the more research you put into your prop bet, the more likely you’ll have success.
-Unlike a point-spread bet in football or even a daily moneyline bet on a baseball game, a prop bet is more likely to be set a bookmaker without the same scrutiny and detail.
+As with any wager, the more research you put into your baseball props bet, the more likely you’ll have success.
+Unlike a point-spread bet in NFL football or even a daily moneyline bet on a baseball game, a prop bet is more likely to be set a bookmaker without the same scrutiny and detail.
 So having knowledge of the player or team being wagered, their recent performance, BvP between a hitter and pitcher, weather forecast and park effects, can enhance the chances of placing a winning bet.